hackclub/contribute/README.md

 ## How it works

-This page uses GitHub's unauthenticated API to pull down public repositories from an organization.
+This page uses [hackclub.com/api/contribute](https://hackclub.com/api/contribute) ([source](https://github.com/hackclub/site/blob/main/pages/api/contribute.js)) to pull down public repositories from the [hackclub](https://github.com/hackclub) organization.
 We use JavaScript to clone an example element and use that to populate the repository elements on the page.

 ## Contributing